Skip to content

 Le Creuset Stoneware Range

 Le Creuset’s enamel-covered stoneware maintains even temperatures.
 It resists thermal shock.
-It can be used in the conventional oven, and microwave oven broiler and is freezer and dishwasher safe.
+It can be used in the conventional oven and microwave oven broiler and is freezer and dishwasher-safe.
 DO NOT use direct heat.

 Le Creuset Stainless Steel Cookware

 This cookware is constructed of a full aluminum core with a magnetic exterior that will work on induction cooktops.
 They are finished with professional-grade stainless steel that resists oxidization and discoloration.
 Generous handles and knobs for ease of transport and safety.
-Oven safe to 500 degrees Fahrenheit – once again a lifetime warranty accompanies this cookware.
+Oven safe to 500 degrees Fahrenheit – once again, a lifetime warranty accompanies this cookware.

 Le Creuset Enamel Coated Steel Cookware

 Carbon steel is lightweight and durable, making it perfect for everyday use.
-It speeds up the cooking process and retains heat to keep food warm for hours!
+It speeds up cooking and retains heat to keep food warm for hours!
 The porcelain enamel coating makes it resistant to stains and flavors, so you can cook virtually anything without worrying about your pots or pans getting ruined.

 Le Creuset Toughened Non-Stick Cookware